 CIOs shifting into growth mode must now realign technology focus and funding in four key areas:

 - Digital workplace to enhance employee experience and deliver customer success

 - Process optimisation for cost correction and fundamental operating model redesign

 - Data-driven business initiatives to create a single view of the customer

 - Legacy modernisation as a conduit to a hyper-responsive business model

 Optimise digital workplace initiatives to enhance the human experience

 Organisations are thoroughly cultivating the digital workplace.

-Though required to enable remote operations in 2020 rapidly, IT leaders expect to carry forward the gains intrinsic to a hybrid operating model through 2021.
+Though required to enable remote operations rapidly, IT leaders expect to carry forward the gains intrinsic to a hybrid operating model through 2021.
 For example, 74% will increase attention to collaboration technologies, 70% strive to optimise the digital workplace, 58% are refining cybersecurity strategies to defend an enlarged perimeter, and 43% have renewed priority for customer care.

 Technology investment into digital transformation is sharply accelerating.
 IT leaders expect to increase expenditure by 19%, 14%, 13%, and 10%, respectively, across these areas.